Joaovictordsl/Swift-Fundamentals/README.md

-Swift Language Fundamentals
+<h1>Swift Language Fundamentals</h1>

-This repository contains materials and practical examples for learning the fundamentals of the Swift programming language.
-From basic concepts to more advanced topics, this repository is intended to help beginners and intermediates develop solid skills in Swift.
+<p>This repository contains materials and practical examples for learning the fundamentals of the Swift programming language.
+From basic concepts to more advanced topics, this repository is intended to help beginners and intermediates develop solid skills in Swift.</p>

 Content
 The content of this repository is organized as follows: